 What Matters More: Solar Panel Price or Solar Panel Quality?
 Usually, It’s Quality

-What you value determines what would be the best fit.
-If you are looking for high quality in the products that you buy you won’t always be looking at the lowest price.
+What you value determines what would be the best fit for you.
+If you are looking for high quality in the products that you buy, you won’t always be looking at the lowest price.

 There are three types of panels that used in solar installations.
 These include monocrystalline, polycrystalline, and thin-film panels.
-According to the 2017 Fraunhofer ISE Photovoltaics Report, the highest recorded efficiency for each panel type was: 26.7% for mono-crystalline, 21.9% for multi-crystalline, and a close tie for the thin film at 21.7% for CIGS (thin film) and 21.0% for CdTe (thin film).
+According to the 2017 Fraunhofer ISE Photovoltaics Report, the highest recorded efficiency for each panel type were 26.7% for monocrystalline, 21.9% for polycrystalline, and a close tie for the thin film at 21.7% for CIGS (thin film) and 21.0% for CdTe (thin film).